jlhiskey/DN_Final/README.md

 ## User Stories

-### User Story 1 - As a user I would like to land on an informative landing page.
+### User Story 1 - Landing Page.

 #### Features

-* There will be a home page with a description of the application and some helpful hints about how to use it.

-* I would like a navigation menu with register and login in links.
+* As a user I would like an informative landing page with register and login options

+* The user will be informed about the purpose and usage of the site.
+Register and Login buttons will redirect to separate pages.
 #### Acceptance Criteria

 * Ensure that user always is directed to the landing page upon opening of the application.

-* Ensure there is a navigation menu with links.
+* Ensure there are register and login options

-### User Story 2 - As a user I would like a user dashboard
+### User Story 2 - User Dashboard

 #### Features

+* As a user, I would like to have access to a dashboard that allows me to view my tasks.
-* The dashboard will contain a list of user tasks links that will link to task details page.

-* The dashboard will contain a link to manage tasks.
+* The dashboard will contain a list of user tasks links that will link to task details page as well as link to manage tasks.

-* The dashboard will contain link to logout

 #### Acceptance Criteria